How to Disable the Windows 11 Lock Screen & Skip to the Login Prompt

 Windows Lock Screen FAQ

-No. Disabling the lock screen only removes the “cover image” (the splash screen with the clock).
-You will still be taken directly to the secure login prompt where you must enter your PIN, Password, or Windows Hello biometrics to gain access to the desktop.
+No. Disabling the lock screen only removes the cover image acting as the splash screen with the clock.
+You will still be taken directly to the secure login prompt.
+You must enter your PIN, Password, or Windows Hello biometrics to gain access to the desktop.

-Windows does allow you to change your screen timeout and sleep settings under Settings > System > Power & Battery, but if you manually lock the PC (Windows Key + L), the image will still appear unless you use the Registry or GPO fixes above.
+Windows does allow you to change your screen timeout and sleep settings under Settings > System > Power & Battery.
+But if you manually lock the PC using the Windows Key + L keyboard shortcut, the image will still appear.
+You must use the Registry or GPO fixes above to remove it permanently.

-To restore the lock screen, simply open the Registry Editor, navigate back to the Personalization folder, right-click the NoLockScreen DWORD you created, and select Delete.
-Restart your computer, and the default behavior will return.
+To restore the lock screen, simply open the Registry Editor and navigate back to the Personalization folder.
+Right-click the NoLockScreen DWORD you created and select Delete.
+Restart your computer and the default system behavior will return immediately.

 For additional training resources, check out our online IT training courses.